CASPER AND KAT: CAN I KEEP YOU?

 I still remember the preteen thrill of watching Devon Sawa appear on the staircase for the first time.
 My heart raced and swooned as the human Casper danced with Kat at her Halloween bash.

-Recently, I’ve begun feeling nostalgic for all my preteen and teen favorites.
+Recently, I’ve started feeling nostalgic for all my preteen and teen favorites.
 Could and would these films live up to the scrutiny of a more discerning adult?

-And since it is the month of October, what better time than now to look back at one of the sweetest paranormal romances to hit the big screen?
+And since it is the month of October, what better time than now to look back at one of the sweetest paranormal romances from all Halloween movies to hit the big screen?

-Soon after, he quickly befriends Kat, who’s the same age as when he died.
+Soon after Kat and Dr. Harvey move in, Casper quickly befriends Kat, who’s the same age as when he died.
 He finally has a friend.
 And so does she, as she’s never stayed in one place for long before.

 They talk late into the night.
 He even takes her flying into the dark sky.
 These two lonely kids don’t need to be alone anymore.
-It’s here that she can finally find roots and a real friend in Casper.
+Here, she can finally find roots and a real friend in Casper.

 “Can I keep you?” he whispers, kissing her on the cheek, a kiss that feels like a chill in the room.